SangLeeGitHub/sudoku-nginx-docker/README.md

 `localhost:8080`

 #### 5. Dockerfile
-The Dockerfile contains a description that comprises the image.
+The Dockerfile contains comments that comprises the image.